This section describes how to create a job for scheduling in an early E-MapReduce version.

-To run a computing task, you need to define a job first according to the following steps:
+To run a computing task, you need to follow these steps to define a job:

-- Log on to Alibaba Cloud E-MapReduce console.
+- Log on to the Alibaba Cloud E-MapReduce console.

-- Select the region where the job is created.
+- Select a region where you want to create the job.

-- Enter Parameters of the job.
-Parameters must include full information of the jar package used by the job, data input and output addresses of the job, and some command line parameters, that is, all your parameters in the command line must be completed in this field.
-You can click Select OSS path to select an OSS resource path.
-For parameter configurations of all job types, see the Job chapter in User Guide.
+- Enter parameters of the job.
+The application parameters must include the following information: the JAR package run by the job, data input and output addresses of the job, and certain command line parameters.
+You must enter all parameters in the command line in this field.
+If you need to use an OSS path, click Select OSS Path to select the OSS resource path.
+For more information about the parameters of all job types, see the Job section in User Guide.

-- Fail retry: If you select Yes, you can set the number of retries and each retry interval.
-It is set No by default.
+- Fail Retry.
+You can set the number of retries and their intervals.
+This feature is disabled by default.

-This is a Spark job, where relevant parameters, input and output paths, are set in application parameters.
+This is a Spark job, which sets parameters such as the input and output paths in the application parameters.

-The oss:// prefix indicates that the data path is directed to an OSS path, which specifies the operation path similar to hdfs:// when reading/writing the data.
+The oss:// prefix indicates that the data path points to an OSS path, which specifies the operation path when reading/writing the data.
+This is similar to hdfs://.

 The ossref:// prefix also indicates that the data path points to an OSS path.
 However, it is used to download the corresponding code to a local disk, and then replace the path in the command line with this local path.
 It is easier for you to run native code.
 You do not need to log on to the computer to upload the code and the dependent resource packages.